 Our soundboards are of specially scrutinized sitka spruce, quality controlled to at least 8 grains per linear inch.
 To withstand the great stress imposed on the turning pins, pinblocks are cut from hardwood laminate.
 The bridges are of quarter-sawn hard-rock maple.
 We use American Steinway hammers, German action parts, and German wire.
 Before installation our soundboard planks are cured in a hot box at 120º F. They remain there for three to four months, until their moisture content has dropped to 5%.

 Leopold firmly believes that the beauty of the instrument extends beyond just it’s sound.
 Indeed, the look and style of pianos is an interesting study and art all by itself, and it is vitally important to understand that the complete instrument involves tonal, mechanical and visual aesthetics.
 In 1979, the exquisite and world famous Alma-Tadema nine-foot Steinway grand which sold at Sotheby’s auction for $400,000 was musically prepared by Leopold Holder.
 I am an expert at finding and restoring unusual instruments – even by period, finish or style, whether it’s a “Louis XV grand in red mahogany” or “Something white in an Art Deco case.”

-I service all 5 NYC boroughs as well as Westchester, Putnam, Nassau and Suffolk counties.
+I service all 5 NYC boroughs as well as Westchester, Putnam, Nassau, Suffolk and Fairfield counties.